ssz360/DSP-FilmManagement/README.md

 #### Retention

-Since each time the user refresh the data he gets the latest information from the server and the rate of the updates are not high for each film/review it was decided to not use the retention for this project
+Since each time the user refreshes the page he gets the latest information from the server and the rate of the information updates are not high for each film/review it was decided to not use the retention for this project

 #### QoS

-Because it is king of important to notify the users about the updates but receiving multiple messages won't cause any problem it is decided to use QoS of `1`
+Because it is king of important to notify the users about the updates and receiving multiple messages won't cause any problem it is decided to use QoS of `1`

 ## MQTT topics: